indeedhat/parity-nas/wishlist.md

 # logger
 - [ ] live viewer for logs (probably driven by server side events)
+  - technically this exists but its ugly, it needs some propper formatting

 # docker
 - [ ] provide a web ui to manage docker compose based applications